It is a crime in Nevada to make a threat related to terrorism with the intent to:

 In this post-9/11 world, law enforcement takes very seriously any hint of sabotage or violence that could lead to substantial injury or destruction to the general population.
 Consequently, any word or action people make that police believe may be related to terrorism can subject them to criminal prosecution.

-- 1. What are "terrorist threats" in Nevada?
+- 1. What are terrorist threats in NV?

-- 4. Can I get my "terrorist threat" case sealed in Nevada?
+- 4. Can I get the case sealed?

 Nevada law prohibits issuing "terrorist threats."
 The legal definition of a "terrorist threat" is any threat concerning an act of terrorism made with the intent to: